intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 ![diffing](https://user-images.githubusercontent.com/11327974/77633500-e66c7f80-6f92-11ea-84bf-cc56ea4d18d7.png)

-Most of the patch was done in the CSearchRoot  and CSearchCrawlScopeManager class methods.
-Both class contained the same change, so we focused on the recently patched CSearchRoot.
+Most of the patches were done in the CSearchRoot and CSearchCrawlScopeManager class methods.
+Both classes contained the same changes, so we focused on the recently patched CSearchRoot.

 Patch details are as follows: